pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 ```

 ## Search for streams
-Streams search is exposed through the REST API call and the client libraries method ``GetStreamsAsync``.
+Streams search is exposed through the REST API and the client libraries method ``GetStreamsAsync``.

 For more information on SdsStreams properties, see [Streams](xref:sdsStreams#streampropertiestable).